-The Executive Headteacher holds responsibility for ensuring that there are sufficient trained staff to provide adequate cover.
+The Head of Centre holds responsibility for ensuring that there are sufficient trained staff to provide adequate cover.
 Those staff are responsible for providing support / treatment when needed and all staff hold responsibility for following health and safety guidelines.

 Policy statement, provision and safeguards